austinjp/repressed/README.md

 Also in the `repressed` directory install [SimplePie](http://simplepie.org/).
 Make sure this is in a directory called `simplepie`.
 Repressed has only been tested with SimplePie version 1.3.1.

 On running, repressed will write to directory named `cache` to store SimplePie's cache files.
-Make sure it has write permission to the `repressed` directory in order to do this.
+Make sure it has write permission to the `repressed` and `cache` directories in order to do this.

 Your directory structure should look something like this: